dustinpfister/blog_posts/_posts/threejs-clock.md

 ### Source code is on Github

 The source code examples in this post [can also be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-clock).
+This is also where I place the source code examples for the [many other posts on threejs](/categories/three-js/) that I have wrote as well.

 ### Version Numbers matter with threejs